 - Encourages residents to attend weekly outpatient programs.

 - Residents are held accountable for their actions to help reduce the risks of lapses and relapse.

 - Many halfway homes offer short-term lease options as short as a week.

 - Some houses provide flexible payment plans to help young men with financial difficulties.

-- It helps make it easier to gradually transition from a rehab program to being able to return home and maintain a sober lifestyle.
+- It helps make it easier to gradually transition from a rehab program to be able to return home and live a sober and independent lifestyle.

 - Some homes offer age and gender restrictions.